Chinese-Tiny-LLM/Chinese-Tiny-LLM/README.md

 This repository contains our suite of procedures for cleaning Chinese web corpora and pre-training code.

+## News

+🔥[2024/5/10]:
+The pretraining code has been released, and we also invite you to follow [Neo](https://github.com/multimodal-art-projection/MAP-NEO). 😆

 ## Overview

 We introduce CT-LLM, a 2B parameter language model, marking a shift towards focusing on the Chinese language for LLM development.
 Starting from scratch, CT-LLM primarily uses Chinese data from a 1,200 billion token corpus, including 800 billion Chinese, 300 billion English, and 100 billion code tokens.
 This mix enhances its Chinese processing abilities, further improved by alignment techniques.
 CT-LLM shows excellent performance in Chinese language tasks on the CHC-Bench and is also adept in English through SFT.
 This approach challenges the norm of relying on English corpora for LLM training, expanding training methodologies.
 By open-sourcing CT-LLM's training process, including data processing and the Massive Appropriate Pretraining Chinese Corpus (MAP-CC), and introducing the Chinese Hard Case Benchmark (CHC-Bench), we encourage further research and innovation, aiming for more inclusive and adaptable language models.